chaoscalm/RadioWaWa/README.md

 ## What's new:

-* Addressed compatibility with LineageOS 20.0, LineageOS 20.0
+* Addressed compatibility with LineageOS 20.0

-* Added support for LSPosed,
+* Added support for LSPosed

-* Fixed compilation,
+* Fixed compilation

-* Upgraded dependencies,
+* Upgraded dependencies

-* Fixed LSPosed Manager log spam.
+* Fixed LSPosed Manager log spam

 * Tested on beryllium with LineageOS 20.0